Contact:

 Steel shears

-Cutting torch for special operations
+Cutting torches for special operations

 Application areas: where breakout is needed